Business Development is the way out of the tunnel

 Launching a small business is just like raising a baby and no -one can prepare you for it

-I came across a question on a small business development forum the other day that caught my attention:
+I came across a question on a small business development and entrepreneurship forum the other day that caught my attention:

 “I’m into my sixth month of developing my business and I’m making just enough to keep the company afloat.
 It’s a damn hustle and it sucks.
 Do most people who start small businesses feel this way?”

 Great question and I started answering it in the forum, but realised after a few minutes of writing, that this is a question worth reflecting on in a bit more depth.

 So the first thing to say is that the short answer to the question is: Yes, absolutely, most people do.